themeszone/themeszone-woocommerce-ajax-quantity/README.md

 Installation
 ============

-1. Upload `themeszone-wc-ajax-qty` folder to the `/wp-content/plugins/` directory.
+1. Upload `themeszone-woocommerce-ajax-quantity` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 Frequently Asked Questions